SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 Example: `Chief Complaint: Chest pain for two days`

-- If the algorithm only treated headers as standalone markers, the content following the colon would be lost.
+- The line is split on the first colon.
+- The portion after the colon is treated as inline content.
-- To prevent this, any text appearing after the first colon on the header line is captured and added as the first line of the section content.
+- This content is added as the first entry in the section buffer.

-- This ensures that narrative information embedded inline with headers is preserved during extraction.
+This ensures that no clinically relevant information is lost during extraction.

 ---